modalitysystems/modalitysoftware-docs/twa/automation/customerHosted.md

 - The Application Registration created as part of the Bot Registration process should be set to Multi Tenant.
 Single Tenant registration will not work correctly for Bot Registrations.

 - A service account will be needed in order to send emails from the Bot Registration service.
 This account should be enabled for sending emails, and should not be enabled for multi-factor authentication to enable the Bot Registration service to authenticate and send email.

+  > NOTE: You can chose to not include the Email Channel when deploying Teamwork Automation but this would require **EnableProActiveBot** to be set to **tue** and the **TeamsAppInstallation.ReadWriteSelfForUser.All** application permission to be consented against your tenant.

 ![TWA Automation CAT Architecture](https://raw.githubusercontent.com/modalitysystems/modalitysoftware-docs/master/twa/images/TWA-Automation-CAT-Architecture-1.png)